Beersheba Subdistrict: Geography

 Beersheba is the southernmost sub-district of Israel and one of two sub-districts of the Southern District.
-Spanning approximately 12918 km², it is the largest sub-district by land area, and stretches from Beersheba n central Israel to Eilat in the southern tip.
-The largest city and capital of the sub-district is the metropolis of Beersheba.
-Characterized by the broader Negev desert, it encompasses arid plains, portions of the Judean Desert, parts of the Arava Valley, and stretching to the Red Sea coast.
-The terrain includes desert plateaus and escarpments separating the Negev Highlands from lowland arid regions descending towards Eilat.
-Climatic conditions range from Mediterranean climate around Beersheba to hyper-arid conditions nearer to Eilat, with annual rainfall often below 100 mm.
+Spanning approximately 12918 km², it is the largest sub-district by land area, and stretches from central Israel to Eilat in the southern tip.
+The largest city is the metropolis of Beersheba.
+It borders the Aqaba Governorate of Joran, Gaza strip and West Bank of Palestine, and Ashkelon Subdistrict of Israel.